Finding & Reusing Images

 - Check if the image has more than one copyright owner.
 Please find more information below under Find the creator/copyright owner.

 - There may be one or more copyright owners to an image.
-Apart from the photographer/illustrator, there may be other copyright owners if, for example, the image is depicting a person or an object, or if someone other than the photographer as arranged the motif (this person will then also hold copyright to the image).
-A portrait may involve two copyright owners; the photographer and the person in the portrait.
-The same applies to pictures of works of art, where the photographer and creator of the photographed piece, own the copyright.
+Apart from the photographer/illustrator, there may be other copyright owners if, for example, the image is depicting a person or an object, or if someone other than the photographer arranged the motif (this person will then also hold copyright to the image).
+When it comes to pictures of works of art, the photographer and creator of the photographed piece, own the copyright.
+To reuse a portrait ordered by a private citizen requires consent from the client (and the person portrayed, should they be two different persons).

 - Who owns the copyright may also vary.
 If the image has been published in a journal, the publisher may own the economic rights, while the photographer/illustrator owns the moral rights to the image.
 If you are unsure, contact both the publisher and the creator.